upalbhattacharya/llm_ontology_awareness/README.md

 Accompanying repository with source code, data and exhaustive list of results and figures.

 - The data including the ontology files, the zero-shot and few-shot dataset variations and the embeddings for entities can be found in the `data` directory.
+- The relevant source code can be found under `src/llm_ontology_awareness`
+-